virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 Therefore, before training, the data is divided between training data (those that the model will see) and test data that it has never seen (those on which it will be tested).

-This phase is of vital importance to understand how the model will perform in the real world, and to understand if it will actually be useful.
+This phase is of vital importance to understand **how the model will perform in the real world**, and to understand _if it will actually be useful._

 In this section we will also understand how to choose the best parameters to train the models, so as to maximize their performance in the test phase.